weichihuab/ML_B-N-O/code_volumetric_density/README.md

 # Run the code

+The procedure to build volumetric density model is similar to cohesive energy model.

 With the data.json in upper folder (/path_to/ML_B-N_O/), we can build the model directly by
   - python density.py